This article was last updated by on

 Direct bright light can cause bleached or paler leaves.

-When you notice the older leaves closest to the soil appear pale in color or wilted, it’s time to prune them to encourage new leaves.
+When the older leaves closest to the soil appear pale or wilted, it’s time to prune them to encourage new leaves.

 Solutions

-• Relocate the plant to a place with less intense light for a few days.
+• Relocate the plant to a place with low light for a few days.

 • Keep the plants near an east-facing window.

-• Use curtains or drapes to shield them from the blazing sun.
+• Use curtains to shield them from the blazing sun.

 Image represents African Violet plant placed near a window